ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR010-error-value-propagation.md

 ## Consequences

-It's more work defining domain errors and mappers to the corresponding application layer errors, but now application layer error cases are fully documented, and adding new errors the compiler will identify missing cases.
+Defining domain errors and mappers is more work, but now every application layer error cases are fully documented by the signature of `runAsync`.
+Adding new error case, the compiler will identify missing cases.